Updated May 24, 2022

 Condenser microphone capsules require preamplification in very close proximity.
 This requires a power source so that the signal can be amplified before traveling very far.
 In addition, true condenser microphones (as opposed to electret) require a voltage for polarizing the microphone’s transducer element.
 Phantom power provides a voltage for both these purposes.

-Dynamic microphones do not require phantom power.
-Plugging a dynamic microphone into a preamp on which phantom power is enabled will neither affect the sound or damage the microphone.
+Dynamic Microphones do not require phantom power.
+Plugging a dynamic microphone into a preamp on which phantom power is enabled will either affect the sound or damage the microphone.
 Ribbon microphones should never be plugged into a preamp with phantom power engaged.

 Please contact PreSonus Technical Support by creating a Support Ticket at My.PreSonus.com for further assistance.